Live updates: Follow the latest news on the Iran war

 “A whole civilisation will die tonight, never to be brought back again.
 I don’t want that to happen, but it probably will,” wrote Mr Trump on Truth Social, before an 8pm deadline he has set for Tehran to make a deal.

-"However, now that we have Complete and Total Regime Change, where different, smarter, and less radicalised minds prevail, maybe something revolutionarily wonderful can happen, WHO KNOWS?
-We will find out tonight, one of the most important moments in the long and complex history of the World," he continued.
+“However, now that we have Complete and Total Regime Change, where different, smarter, and less radicalised minds prevail, maybe something revolutionarily wonderful can happen, who knows?
+We will find out tonight, one of the most important moments in the long and complex history of the world,” he continued.

-Iranian state media reported US-Israeli attacks on transport infrastructure across the country, after Israel told Iranians to avoid using trains or going near railway lines.
+Iranian state media reported attacks on transport infrastructure across the country, after Israel told Iranians to avoid using trains or going near railway lines.
 “Your presence on trains or in proximity to railway tracks puts your lives at risk,' said the Israeli military.

-In response, the Islamic Revolutionary Guard said "restraint is over" and that it would attack infrastructure to deprive the US and its allies of oil and gas "for years".
+In response, the Islamic Revolutionary Guard Corps said “restraint is over” and that it would attack infrastructure to deprive the US and its allies of oil and gas “for years”.

 Fighting between the US, Israel and Iran is continuing to rage amid last-ditch efforts to end the regional war.
 Qatar warned on Tuesday that the conflict could soon “spiral out of control” if an agreement is not reached.

-"We are close to the point where the situation in the region could spiral out of control," said Qatar's foreign ministry spokesman Majed Al Ansari in a press briefing.
-He said Doha supports Pakistan-led mediation efforts, adding that "there are no winners if this war continues".
+“We are close to the point where the situation in the region could spiral out of control,” said Qatar's Foreign Ministry spokesman Majed Al Ansari in a press briefing.
+He said Doha supports Pakistan-led mediation efforts, adding that “there are no winners if this war continues”.

 Iranian state media said on Tuesday US-Israeli strikes “completely destroyed” a synagogue in central Tehran when an adjacent residential building was attacked.
 The strikes were among a series of attacks overnight that killed at least 18 people, including two children, across Iran, local media reported.